parlance-labs/langfree/README.md

-Utilities that help you extract, transform and curate [ChatOpenAI](https://api.python.langchain.com/en/latest/chat_models/langchain.chat_models.openai.ChatOpenAI.html) runs from your [traces](https://js.langchain.com/docs/modules/agents/how_to/logging_and_tracing) stored in [LangSmith](https://www.langchain.com/langsmith).
-The goal is to facilitate using data from these runs for fine-tuning your own conversational models.
+Utilities that help you extract, transform and curate [ChatOpenAI](https://api.python.langchain.com/en/latest/chat_models/langchain.chat_models.openai.ChatOpenAI.html) runs from [traces](https://js.langchain.com/docs/modules/agents/how_to/logging_and_tracing) stored in [LangSmith](https://www.langchain.com/langsmith).
+The goal is to facilitate using data from these runs for fine-tuning / instruction-tuning models.

 ![](https://github.com/parlance-labs/langfree/assets/1483922/0e37d5a4-1ffb-4661-85ba-7c9eb80dd06b.png)